dirkbo/cs_python/README.md

 Default Value is "https://localhost".
 When configured, the origin will be used as default CORS origin.

 ## Extra Environment variables
-Only required for sending Password SMS using ttwilion with the `--sms_recipient` option of the shell example.
+Only required for sending Password SMS using twilio with the `--sms_recipient` option of the shell example.

 ### TWILIO_ACCOUNT_SID
 Optional, Passwords can't be sent by sms if not configured.